 This is easier said than done.

-The science behind how weight loss works is actually not that complicated - if you eat less calories than you burn every day, you’ll lose weight.
+The science behind how weight loss works is actually not that complicated - if you eat fewer calories than you burn every day, you’ll lose weight.

 Where most of us get hung up is in the execution of this method.
 After all, we can’t live in a bubble and avoid temptation, stress, hormones, and all the other things that inevitably derail us from time to time.
 Not to mention the right place to focus our energy can differ for each of us.

-If you set your expectations at an “all or nothing” mentality from the get go, you’re almost guaranteed to fail.
-First, because failure is part of the process - its how we learn, grow and get better.
+If you set your expectations at an “all or nothing” mentality from the get-go, you’re almost guaranteed to fail.
+First, failure is part of the process - it's how we learn, grow and get better.

 If you give up every time you fail, you’ll never figure it out.

 That’s why the first step to any successful weight loss plan, is getting your mindset correct.

 Real change takes time.
 We aren’t in the business of quick-fix solutions that over-promise and under-deliver.
 We want to help you overcome your obstacles and get meaningful results that stick around and become a part of your lifestyle.

 Commit to 90 days for yourself and see where it takes you.